-If you receive notification that a claim has been denied by Highmark, in whole or in part, you may appeal the decision.
+If you receive notification that your coverage has been rescinded or that a claim has been denied by Highmark, in whole or in part, you may appeal the decision.
 Your appeal must be submitted within 180 days from the date of your receipt of notification of the adverse decision.

-Upon request to Highmark, you may review all documents, records and other information relevant to your appeal and shall have the right to submit any written comments, documents, records, information, data or other material in support of your appeal.
+Upon request to Highmark, you may review all documents, records and other information relevant to your appeal and shall have the right to submit or present additional evidence or testimony which includes any written or oral statements, comments and/or remarks, documents, records, information, data or other material in support of your appeal.
 Your appeal will be reviewed by a representative from the Member Grievance and Appeals Department.
-The representative shall not have been involved or be the subordinate of any individual that was involved in any previous decision to deny the claim which is the subject of your appeal.
-In rendering a decision on your appeal, the Member Grievance and Appeals Department will take into account all comments, documents, records, and other information submitted by you without regard to whether such information was previously submitted to or considered by Highmark.
+The representative shall not have been involved or be the subordinate of any individual that was involved in any previous decision to deny the claim or matter which is the subject of your appeal.
+In rendering a decision on your appeal, the Member Grievance and Appeals Department will take into account all evidence, comments, testimony, documents, records, and other information submitted by you without regard to whether such information was previously submitted to or considered by Highmark.
 The Member Grievance and Appeals Department will afford no deference to any prior adverse decision on the claim which is the subject of your appeal.